What is Kaolin Powder?

 - Excellent dispersion

-- High plasticity in ceramics
+- High plasticity (in ceramic applications)

 - Strong thermal stability